hashicorp/terraform-website/content/source/docs/enterprise/preflight-installer.html.md

 * NFS
 * SMB/CIFS

-The supported mounted disk types provide the necessary reliability and performance for data storage and retrieval in PTFE.
+The supported mounted disk types provide the necessary reliability and performance for data storage and retrieval in Terraform Enterprise.

 If the type of mounted disk you wish to use is not listed, please contact your HashiCorp representative to get clarification on whether that type is supported.